 Our current projects include:

-- targeted delivery of a sonic hedgehog inhibitor for the study of medulloblastoma therapeutics in collaboration with Dr. Tobey MacDonald at Emory
+- targeted CNS drug delivery for the treatment of medulloblastoma in collaboration with Dr. Tobey MacDonald at Emory

 - engineering of anti-miRNA transporting HDL for treating endothelial inflammation in experimental atherosclerosis in collaboration with Dr. Hak-Joon Sung at Yonsei University and Dr. Hanjoong Jo at Emory